How And When To Plant Tulip Bulbs

 Before placing the bulbs in their hole, we added a half a cup of bone meal and mixed it in with the soil.
 Bone meal will add extra phosphorous to the soil, which helps root growth, flowering, and overall health.
 You can also use a bulb specific fertilizer, if desired.

-Planting bulbs in groups close together will create a colorful and dramatic impact.
 This planting approach is often done in borders or for growers who sell tulips and need to grow a lot of flowers.
-We personally think this is the best way to plant tulips.
+We personally think this is the best way to plant tulips:

 Start your planting process the same way as when you plant bulbs traditionally, digging a bulb bed about 7 inches deep and adding bone meal or bulb fertilizer.

 Instead of planting your bulbs 4 to 5 inches apart, plant them right next to each other, like eggs in a basket.
 They can be quite close, less than an inch apart.
-The bulbs should not quite be touching.
-Make sure that the bulbs are placed pointy side up, deeply water, then cover with dirt.
+Make sure they don’t touch each other.

-Now that you’ve planted your tulip bulbs, all you have to do is wait through the winter!
-When you think you cannot take a another moment of winter a beautiful burst of color will arrive as your tulips sprout through the earth and share their brilliant colors with you.
+Just when you think you cannot take another moment of winter drear, a beautiful burst of color will arrive as tulips sprout through the earth and share their brilliant colors with you.

 Are Moldy Tulip Bulbs Still Good?

-It will be apparent if your bulb is rotted.
-A healthy tulip bulb will withstand the pressure of light squeezing and feel firm and hard.
 Sometimes bulb rot will occur on recently purchased bulbs that were not stored properly.
 Do not hesitate to ask for an exchange on these bulbs!

 What Is Eating My Tulip Bulbs?